RDjarbeng/RDjarbeng/_posts/2024-10-29-understanding-the-air-quality-index-aqi.md

 The AQI uses a color-coded system with six categories, each representing a different level of health concern.
 These categories are based on index values that range from 0 to 500+.
 As the AQI value increases, so does the level of air pollution and the associated health risks.

-Here's a breakdown of the AQI categories:
+Here's a breakdown of the AQI categories for the United States:

 | AQI Category                     | Index Values | Health Concern                         | Color Code |
 |----------------------------------|--------------|----------------------------------------|------------|